PrEP (Pre-Exposure Prophylaxis)

 PrEP is unlikely to interact with alcohol or recreational drugs, but you should drink in moderation while taking PrEP to ensure your liver is healthy.

 Even though PrEP is very effective at preventing HIV, it will not protect you from other STIs like herpes, gonorrhoea, or chlamydia.
-It’s important you attend regular STI screenings every three months if you are using PrEP.
+It’s important you attend regular STI screenings every 3 months if you are using PrEP.
 If you are pregnant or breastfeeding and are at a high risk of getting HIV, it is always best to speak to your doctor first before taking PrEP.

 Dr Kathryn Basford is a qualified GP who works as a GP in London, as well as with ZAVA.
 She graduated from the University of Manchester and completed her GP training through Whipps Cross Hospital in London.